 By driving so many miles, and with the high cost of petrol and diesel, costs can soon add up.
-Add to this the maintenance, tax and congestion charges, and this attractive perk can soon start to cost your business more than you budgeted for.
+Add to this the maintenance, vehicle excise duty and congestion charges, and this attractive perk can soon start to cost your business more than you budgeted for.

 The benefits of having electric company cars

 By offering employees the opportunity to join a company electric car scheme, it provides a wide range of benefits not just to your employees, but to your company as well.

 Benefits to your company of offering electric company cars:

 - Offer an attractive perk to attract and retain your industry’s top talent

 - Lower your business’s environmental impact